Clinical ethics support and education

 Staff use their research in this area to inform the development of teaching and training materials, as well as various public engagement activities.

-BABEL (BAlancing Best interests in Ethics And Law)
+BABEL (BAlancing Best interests in Healthcare Ethics And Law)

-Huxtable and Birchley, supported by a Wellcome Trust Seed award, are exploring the concept of ‘best Interests’ in medical ethics and law.
-Their work, both individually and together, has focused particularly on legal judgments about the provision or withdrawal of life-supporting treatment from patients in a minimally conscious state, although they have also been exploring decisions about cryonics and vaccination.
+The current BABEL study built on a Wellcome Trust seed project undertaken by Huxtable and Birchley.
+That work focused particularly on legal judgments about the provision or withdrawal of life-supporting treatment from patients in a minimally conscious state, alongside analysis of decisions about cryonics and vaccination.

 Conscience and Professional Integrity